-1. The Committee shall be composed of a minimum of three Members.

-2. Every Member shall be a director of the issuer.

-3. The majority of Members shall be independent.

-4. Every audit committee member shall be financially literate.
+- 1. The Committee shall be composed of a minimum of three Members. - 2.
+Every Member shall be a director of the issuer. - 3.
+Every audit committee member shall be independent. - 4.
+Every audit committee member shall be financially literate.

 4.1 Authority - Until the replacement of this Charter, the Committee shall have the authority to: